All Episodes

 We are in a period known as civil strife.

-That's what the academics describe it.
+That's how the academics describe it.

 But we have numerous articles.